lilab-bioinfo/CancerAPA/README.md

 * `fgwas(0.3.6)`
 * `GCTA (1.93.3beta2)`
 * `GEMMA (0.98.5)`
+* `FUSION`

 ## Installation guide (Time required: 30 min)
 We highly recommend using conda to setup and manage the software environment.
 The instructions below introduce how to setup the running environment with conda.

-1. Install python and conda.
+* Install python and conda.
 Download installer script “Anaconda2-2019.10-Linux-x86_64.sh” from [Anaconda Repository](https://repo.anaconda.com/archive/).
 Python and conda will be installed in $HOME/anaconda2/bin by default.
 ```
 > bash Anaconda2-2019.10-Linux-x86_64.sh
 ```
-2. Install other software and dependencies with conda
+* Install other software and dependencies with conda
 ```
 > conda install -c conda-forge r-base
 > conda install -c conda-forge r-dplyr